 Bulk soil samples (3-5 kg) were dried at room temperature and spread out over the surface of a table.
-The strongly magnetic fraction was collected with a neodymium hand-magnet held about 5 cm above the surface, which yielded several grams of magnetic material for each sample.
-This magnetic fraction (see Fig. 2) was sonicated for 10 min, washed several times, dried at 50 °C for 24 h, and sieved to >250 μ m.
-From this separate, individual magnetite grains without obvious intergrowth with
+The strongly magnetic fraction was collected with a neodymium hand magnet held about 5 cm above the surface, which yielded several grams of magnetic material for each sample.
+This magnetic fraction (see Fig. 2) was sonicated for 10 min, washed several times, dried

-155 other minerals were picked under a light microscope.
+150 at 50 °C for 24 h, and sieved to >250 $\mu$ m.
+From this separate, individual magnetite grains without obvious intergrowth with other minerals were picked under a light microscope.
 The resulting separate was again sonicated in water and dried to remove remaining smaller surface impurities and dust.
-The clay fraction of one sample was also extracted by sieving bulk material to $<2 \,\mu$ m.
+The clay fraction of one sample was also extracted by sieving bulk material to <2 $\mu$ m.

-The mineral phase of this separate was confirmed as magnetite using Attenuated Total Reflection Fourier-Transform Infrared (ATR-FTIR) spectroscopy.
-Subsets of aliquots of several mg were powdered using a mortar and pestle.
-ATR-FTIR spectra the same conditions (Fig. 3).
+The mineral phase of this separate was confirmed as magnetite using Attenuated Total Reflection Fourier-Transform acquired under the same conditions (Fig. 3).
 The location and height of characteristic peaks was used to confirm the phase as magnetite and to detect possible contribution from other phases.

-160 were obtained from these powdered samples, which were compared to spectra of synthetic magnetite pigments acquired under
+155 Infrared (ATR-FTIR) spectroscopy.
+A subset of aliquots of several mg were powdered using a mortar and pestle.
+ATR-FTIR spectra were obtained from these powdered samples, which were compared to spectra of synthetic magnetite pigments

-A fraction of the picked magnetic separate was directly analyzed for 3 He without microCT screening, and grains from the remaining separate were arrayed on 5 mm x 5 mm sheets of paper coated with double-sided adhesive tape (see Fig. 2).
-An
+A fraction of the picked magnetic separate was directly analyzed for He without microCT screening, and grains from the remaining separate were arrayed on 5 mm x 5 mm sheets of paper coated with double-sided adhesive tape (see Fig. 2).
+An opposing piece of paper without adhesive was placed on top of the mineral grains, and up to eight layers were stacked (see Cooperdock et al., 2020) into an oriented paper box of 5.2 mm x 5.2 mm x 5.2 mm.